 The Overcoming Jealousy Workbook by Zachary Stockill

 Alright, you got me.
-Another self-serving addition to this list…
+And, another self-serving addition to this list…

 The Overcoming Jealousy Workbook features eleven weeks of writing prompts and journaling exercises for confronting and overcoming jealousy in relationships.

-Over many years, after thousands of emails, conversations, and coaching calls with jealousy sufferers, I designed The Overcoming Jealousy Workbook to be effective for ANY modern jealousy sufferer–whether you are jealous of other people in your partner’s present, or past; whether your jealousy is mild, or severe; whether you know your jealousy is irrational, or you’re not sure, you will find liberation through this workbook-as long as you are committed to putting in the work.
+Over many years, I designed The Overcoming Jealousy Workbook to be effective for ANY modern jealousy sufferer.
+Whether you are jealous of other people in your partner’s present, or past, whether your jealousy is mild, or severe; whether you know your jealousy is irrational, or you’re not sure, you will find liberation through this workbook-as long as you are committed to putting in the work.